 Judging of the abstracts will be conducted by the Research Excellence Awards subcommittee.
-Abstracts will be judged by either clinical or laboratory/basic science researchers on the basis of excellence in three criteria and will take into account outstanding qualities in each criteria.
+Abstracts will be judged based on excellence in three criteria and will take into account outstanding qualities in each criteria.
 Equal weighting of these qualities will apply.

 The abstract should succinctly portray the background, rationale, methodological approach, key findings and significance of the research.
-The abstract needs to appeal to an audience including clinical and scientific researchers who may not be familiar with the field of research.
+The abstract needs to appeal to an audience who may not be familiar with the field of research.

 The research presented should be of a high quality conducted with the most appropriate and advanced techniques.
 The analysis of the data should be thoroughly and rigorously conducted.

 The clinical or scientific significance and impact on the field should be clearly portrayed.
 The key findings of the study should be supported by the evidence presented.
 The outcomes should be interpreted in the context of the state of development in the research field.

 Judging of oral and poster presentations will consider excellence in the three abstract judging criteria in addition to presentation criteria.
 Judging will be conducted by an esteemed panel of research leaders in multiple fields.